 - Activities should be conducted in accordance with the university's Guidelines on the Resumption of Extracurricular Activities. - ✓ The same shall apply to personal activities and organizations that have not been reported.

 6 Other

-- (I) Eating - ✓ Until the COVID-19 pandemic is over, students should refrain from having drinking parties and eating while having a conversation.
+- (I) Eating - ✓ Until the COVID-19 pandemic is over, refrain from having drinking parties and dining events that involve talking.

-Measures to be taken in the event of infection (including a suspicion of infection)
+7 Measures to be taken in the event of infection (including a suspicion of infection)

 (I) Infection